Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 A swirling sand devil engulfs your ally, slashing brutally at those nearby as your ally is kept safe within its eye.
 Surround a creature of your choice within range with a sandstorm that moves with them.
 This affects all tiles adjacent to that creature, but not the tile(s) that the creature takes up.
 If a creature takes up zero tiles, it affects all tiles adjacent to the tile they are in instead.

 Creatures within the sandstorm are heavily shrouded, except to other creatures within the eye.
-For the duration of this effect, whenever another creature starts their turn in the sandstorm or enters it for the first time on their turn, make a Focus attack against them.
+For the duration of this effect, whenever another creature starts their turn in the sandstorm or enters it for the first time on their turn, make a special attack against Focus against them.
 If you hit, deal 2d6 + 2 \* Presence earth damage to them, and 2 stacks of defenseless.
 If you miss, they suffer the effects at half efficacy.

 ### Genesis of Mountains